jonsquared/sooper-js/README.md

 ###Defining a class
 Notes:
-* Every class must at least define a constructor
+* A constructor is optional
 * A class may have an optional namespace 0 or more levels deep ('.' delimited)
 * Property descriptors (configurable, enumerable, writable, etc...) will be preserved
 * Reserved properties: